miglioDev/c-basic/README.md

 # C Basics

-This repository contains my practice exercises in C.
+This repository contains my personal practice exercises in C.

-I use it to track my progress, keep my work organized, and get used to working with Git.
+I use it to keep my work organized, track what I study, and get used to working with Git.
-Each exercise includes a short description of the program and the concepts I practiced.

----
+I share it publicly in case it can be useful to other students or self-learners following a similar learning path.

 ## Overview
 This repository documents my progress while learning the C programming language.
-Each file contains an individual C programming exercise.
+Each file contains a small, self-contained C programming exercise.

----
+## Study Topics
+The repository follows my study progression and mirrors the folder
+structure:

+- Variables and basic data types
+- Selection statements and comparison operators
+- Logical operators
+- Loops (while, for, do-while)
+- Functions
+- Functions and pointers
+- Arrays
+- Matrices
+- Strings
+- Arrays of strings
+- Pointer arithmetic
+- Extended integer and floating-point types
+- File operations
+- Command-line arguments
+- Exam-style exercises

 ## Structure
+Exercises are grouped by topic into folders.
-Each `.c` file contains:
+Each `.c` file typically includes:
-- A brief description of the exercise
+- a short description of the exercise
-- The main concepts involved
-- Clear and readable code
+- clear, readable code

----
+- a straightforward implementation

 ## How to Run
 To compile and run any program:

 ```bash